How To Do Automated RFP Scoring In Prokuria

 Using RFP scoring software saves you time and effort.
 Traditionally, procurement professionals spend a lot of time manually composing requests, going through RFP templates, and comparing suppliers and calculating response scores.
 By reducing the time needed to do all this, you increase the number of RFPs you can process yearly, thus increasing your revenue.

-Software also makes it easier to eliminate suppliers who don’t fulfill your requirements from the very beginning and ensure transparency.
+The software also makes it easier to eliminate suppliers who don’t fulfill your requirements from the very beginning and ensure transparency.

 Not to mention, you eliminate guesswork.
 Once you enter the parameters and weights of different data fields in the RFP, the software can rate each supplier and sort them based on their overall scores.
 If specific requirements are important to you, you can sort suppliers using that requirement as a filter and only select the companies that are the best fit for you.